Brookings, Oregon: World War II

-21st century

-The current marketing "brand" for the community, through the Brookings-Harbor Chamber of Commerce, is "The Pulse of America's Wild Rivers Coast".
-America's Wild Rivers Coast is a regional marketing brand for Curry County, Oregon, and Del Norte County, California.

 2011 tsunami

 The Port of Brookings Harbor was damaged by tidal surges from a tsunami on March 11, 2011.
 The largest surge was estimated to be nearly 8 ft.
-Boats were damaged, sunk, set adrift, and swept out to sea after many docks were torn away and pilings broken.
+Many boats were damaged and some were even swept out to sea after many docks were damaged.
 The tsunami was caused by the 9.0 M_{W} Tōhoku earthquake offshore of the east coast of Honshu Island, Japan.
 The damage was estimated at $25 million to $30 million.